codeaholics/node-rdb-tools/README.md

 [![Build Status](https://travis-ci.org/codeaholics/node-rdb-tools.png?branch=master)](https://travis-ci.org/codeaholics/node-rdb-tools)

+This module currently provides:

+*   an [RDB parser](#parser) - a "streams2" [transformer](http://nodejs.org/api/stream.html#stream_class_stream_transform) which understands Redis RDB files and produces objects representing the keys and values
+*   a ["protocol emitter"](#protocol-emitter) - a transformer which takes arrays of Redis commands and produces raw Redis network protocol

-This module currently provides a parser which understands Redis RDB files.
-In future it will also provide tools for modifying those files and re-creating them.
+In future it will also provide tools for modify and re-creating RDB files - for example deleting keys, moving keys to different spaces, merging/splitting RDB files, etc.

-This parser is perfect for situations where you want to do analysis on your Redis data, but don't want to do it online on the server.
+These tools are perfect for situations where you want to do analysis on your Redis data, but don't want to do it online on the server.
 Typically, if you have a Redis instance with many millions of keys, then doing a `keys *` or similar will block your server for a long time.
-In cases like these, taking a recent dump (or forcing a current one with `BGSAVE`) and then analysing that file offline is a useful technique.
+In cases like these, taking a recent dump (or forcing a current one with `BGSAVE`) and then analysing that file offline is a useful technique. file).

-The parser works as a Node "streams2" [transformer](http://nodejs.org/api/stream.html#stream_class_stream_transform).
-You feed it a stream of bytes (typically from `process.stdin` or a [file read stream](http://nodejs.org/api/fs.html#fs_fs_createreadstream_path_options)), and it produces a stream of objects representing your keys and values (and other miscellaneous structural information about the file).

 ## Installation